Exploring possible magnetic monopoles-induced magneto-electricity in spin ices: Results

-In \TTO, we tested the dependence of the dielectric response on defects concentration: two additional crystals C2 and C3 were studied having a controlled and very small off-stoichiometry \TTOx\ with $\mathrm{x}$ equal to $+0.003$ and $-0.003$ respectively.
+In \TTO, we tested the dependence of the electric response on defects concentration: two additional crystals C2 and C3 were studied having a controlled and very small off-stoichiometry \TTOx\ with $\mathrm{x}$ equal to $+0.003$ and $-0.003$ respectively.
 We do see changes in the number of activated processes and the amplitude of the $\varepsilon''_{\mrm{r}}$ peaks.
-The larger amplitude in crystal C1 (reported in Fig. \ref{fig:HighT}) indicates a larger amount of defects in this sample (See Supplementary Information part \ref{SMA}).This interpretation in terms of point defects is also supported by the absence of any clear dependence of these signals neither on the electric field orientation nor on a magnetic field up to $\SI{4}{\tesla}$ (see Supplementary Information part \ref{SMB} and \ref{SMC}).
+The larger amplitude in crystal C1 (reported in Fig. \ref{fig:HighT}) indicates a larger amount of defects in this sample (See Supplementary Note 1).This interpretation in terms of point defects is also supported by the absence of any clear dependence of these signals neither on the electric field orientation nor on a magnetic field up to $\SI{4}{\tesla}$ (see Supplementary Note 2 and 3).

-Figures \ref{fig:LowT}a,b give a view of the magneto-electric effects visible below $\qty{30}{\kelvin}$ for both \HTO\ and \TTO\ (crystal C2).
+Figures \ref{fig:LowT}a,b give a view of the magneto-dielectric effects visible below $\qty{30}{\kelvin}$ for both \HTO\ and \TTO\ (crystal C2).
 All these measurements were done by applying an AC electric field $\bm{e}$ of frequency $f=\qty{10}{\kilo\hertz}$ fast enough to avoid interfacial charge effects, but still much slower than the characteristic frequency of spin relaxation in \HTO\ at 2.5 K ($f\sim 10^7$~Hz \cite{Ehlers2008}) so that the electric field can safely be considered as static compared to the monopole dynamics.
 Since no detectable effects are present in $\varepsilon''_{\mrm{r}}$, only $\varepsilon'_{\mrm{r}}$ is shown, as a function of the applied magnetic field in the same direction as the electric field.
 For both compounds, a quadratic dependence of $\varepsilon'_{\mrm{r}}$ with magnetic field is observed with a strength that increases when the temperature is lowered.
 Additional features superimposed on this quadratic behavior at the lowest temperatures for \HTO\ are discussed in the next section.